triggerdotdev/trigger.dev/README.md

 ## About Trigger.dev

-Trigger.dev is an open source platform and SDK which allows you to create long-running background jobs with no timeouts.
+Trigger.dev is an open source platform and SDK which allows you to create long-running background jobs.
 Write normal async code, deploy, and never hit a timeout.

-#### Features:
+### Key features:

 - JavaScript and TypeScript SDK
 - Write reliable code by default
+- No timeouts
+- Retries (with exponential backoff)
+- Queues and concurrency controls
+- Schedules and crons
+- Full Observability; logs, live trace views, advanced filtering
+- Custom alerts, get notified by email, Slack or webhooks
 - No infrastructure to manage
+- Elastic (scaling)
 - Works with your existing tech stack

 ## In your codebase